 Questions to answer before consolidating or refinancing student loans

-It may seem easier to make a single, lower monthly payment; however, before you decide to consolidate or refinance, you should consider the pros and cons of each option.
+You may want to make a single, lower monthly payment; however, before you decide to consolidate or refinance, you should consider the pros and cons of each option.
 Answer these questions before you act:

 - Are you saving money or are you just paying over a longer term, so you’ll end up paying more over the life of your loans?